-We’ve already mentioned the benefits of leveraging multiple channels – a phone call and email on the first day of a cadence.
-In many of the best-performing cadences, the team found multiple instances of two or more sales touches at later stages in a cadence, where reps used two or more channels when reaching out to a contact.
+We’ve already mentioned the benefits of leveraging multiple channels.
+A phone call and email on the first day of a cadence, for example.
+In many of the best-performing cadences, the team found multiple instances of two or more sales touches at later stages in a cadence.
+This is where reps used two or more channels when reaching out to a contact.

-While phone is the most effective for the first touch, the best performing cadences all feature multiple channels, suggesting channel variety is an important factor determining cadence success.
+The big picture is important here.
+Phone is the most effective for the first touch.
+However, the best performing cadences all feature multiple channels.
+This suggests channel variety is an important factor in determining cadence success.

 To illustrate this point, the team looked at the impact of removing a channel or transforming a channel (such as phone to email) across some of the best-performing cadences in its framework.
-Looking at the impact of these variables across the best-performing cadences, the team found the following:
+Looking at the impact of these variables across the best-performing cadences, we found the following: